bcgov/aqwarnings/frontend/warnings/2025-08-16_wildfire_smoke_end.md

 This Air Quality Warning for wildfire smoke that was last updated on August 15, 2025 has ended.

 Wildfire smoke concentrations have reduced over the past 24 hours.
+Smoke may continue to be visible near active fires and in southeastern BC due to smoke from the Sunset fire in northern Idaho.

 Real-time air quality information is available on the [BC Air Quality website](https://gov.bc.ca/airqualityhealthindex).